Do you have leaning fences?

-(A 12″ miter saw, like the one pictured below, is by far the best tool for cutting thick post material.
-But, it can also be done with anything from a circular saw to a handsaw.
+(A 12″ MITER SAW, like the one pictured below, is by far the best tool for cutting thick post material.
+Alternatively, it can also be done with anything from a circular saw to a handsaw.
 In either case, a speed square helps substantially with the cut layout.)

 That’s pretty much all it takes to get the post in place.
-The connections between the rails and the original post tie the new post into the structure of the fence, and a new concrete boot will make everything secure.
+The connections between the rails and the original post tie the new post into the structure of the fence.
+After that, a new concrete boot will make everything secure.

 However, I like to take an extra step before pouring concrete by creating a “screw tree” at the bottom of the post to create better anchorage.